Dynamic Variation:

 Down to earth.
 Authentic.
 Rooted in both the Viking Era, Middle Age history and thousands of years of hunting, fishing and farming traditions.
 Yet at the same time extremely innovative.

-The world has started to notice the region lately.
-The prestigious Condé Nast Traveler listed the region as one of three top destinations for food experiences and one of their 22 best places to go in 2022.
+The prestigious Condé Nast Traveler listed the Trøndelag region as one of three top destinations for food experiences in 2022,earning it the title of European Region of Gastronomy in 2022.

 “The area’s diverse landscape, forests, mountains, fjords, and fields, produces high-quality seafood, organic dairy products, and fresh vegetables, which farmers share locally and with restaurants around the world.”
 Condé Nast Traveler